abnermtj/Cheruton/GodotNotes.md

         ```

 Overview of deadlock code structure
-        Main
+####Main
 TOP
 -First scene and menu is defined as a constant
 ONREADY
 -either loads the first screen or the game state
 LOADING
 -sets to voluem to be low
 -load FIRST screen or load game state have similar sructure
 5 STATE OF LOADING
 0) pauses the tree fades out
 1) frees all children from pervious level
 2) includes all children from previous level
 3) fades in
 4) go back to 0
-                both of the above have timers for each state that on timeout will cause the next stage to occur,
+both of the above have timers for each state that on timeout will cause the next stage to occu,
 A calls a time to call itself again once certain time has passed
 PAUSING
 -stops the tree and freezes the map by saving is current state, delete it, then passing the values
 to a pause layer that holds it until unpaused hides the old layer shows the frozen one
 LINE 130-135
 On game pause, for anything that is part of the map, a setter function
 in map_part.gd which stops all animation in animation player.
 Modulate function is
 used to make the current map part turn the color you want 1,1,1,1 which is pure white
 when the color is applied to the Texture is seems the it remains mostly the same
 MODULATE IS COLOR MULTIPLICATION, NOT JUST SETTING THE COLOR.
 Modulate is part of CanvasItem

 pausemenu.activate() is called when all of the above is done

 pause_finsihed function
 yield( get_tree().create_timer( 0.25 ), "timeout" ) # player given time to react to unpause
 it seems a chunk of code is just dedicated to making the minimap work, when you pause it
 moves and flashes the minimap form the topright to the left of the screen.
 And to get the main menu
 to pop uo. most of the actual pausing is done by get_tree.pause().

 _on_gamestate_change(), if else and match statements that change the HUD first, depending
 on the state when the function is called. for lives, they just manually toggled

 set_hud_particles, colors emmitted depending on state

 MUSIC
 preloads music cuz they wasting my ram

 set_music() middle man function which checks if the currrent music is the music that takes in
 Tracknumber, FadeIn, FaceOut, Starting Point.
 no : int, means that the variable no is hinted to be type int i think its more for code clarity.
 calls music fsm() if need to change

 musicfsm() actual controller of music
 3 stages, this function recursively calls itself.
 fades out music, There is no actual code for the music, AUDIO STREAM PLAYER node handles everything.
 AUDIOSTREAMPLAYER.stream to select music
 AUDIOSTREAMPLAYER.play(int pos) to start track at desired position
 AUDIOSTREAMPLAYER/ANIMATIONPLAYERCHILD.play( "fade_in", -1, 1.0 / fade_in )   #controls the fade in levels etc.

 NOTE THE USE OF '/' to find the grandchild as $Node really is just the path of the node

 use of call_defered to ensure that setting music does not abruptly change current music settings

 _on_vol_pitch_control_animation_finished() calls the music fsm again, because if there is
 a pitch change, music fsm must call itself only when the pitch changing is done, before setting the next
 track. note how it has an automatical function argument that is default to the signal

 slow_music and level restart sound effects trivial

-        PLAYER GD
+####PLAYER GD

 CONSTANTS FOR: